TYPO3-extensions/gridelements/Documentation/Chapters/Introduction/Index.rst

 - Referenced content visible in the preview section of the reference element

-- Completely TypoScript based frontend output
+- Completely TypoScript or Fluid based frontend output

 - Flexform field values automatically added to the data set